GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

     === "Alternative Options"

         - The only General units you may want to consider using are Philip (Neutral) and Viviana (Evil) for SPD.
-        - The Human-Ninja (Evil) requires 830K EXP to reach level 30 versus 330K EXP for Philip and Viviana.
+        - The Human-Ninja (Evil) requires 830K EXP to reach Level 30 versus 330K EXP for Philip and Viviana.
         - The trade-off is that Philip's inherit, Delay Attack, can be very useful if using speed strategies in conjunction with MC Chrono 1-2, Batilgref, and Porto.
 The latter two can be stacked using a spell and shop scroll.
         - Viviana's inherit, Hiding, is no longer as attractive as it used to be, but she is one of the more difficult characters to build trust with if you are not using an Evil MC.